earthlab/earthpy/README.md

 ```

 Note: if you want to set conda-forge as your default conda channel, you can use the following install workflow.
-We recommmend this approach.
+We recommend this approach.
 Once you have run conda config, you can install earthpy without specifying a channel.

 ```bash
 $ conda config --add channels conda-forge